itohio/EasyRobot/pkg/core/math/tensor/TENSOR_TF_ALIGNMENT_PLAN.md

 **Key Principles**:
 1. **Destination-based operations**: All operations should support destination parameters for efficient memory reuse
+2. **CRITICAL: dst parameter is FIRST**: The `dst` parameter MUST be the FIRST parameter in all destination-based operations (after the receiver)
-2. **TensorFlow alignment**: API should align with TensorFlow's operation naming and semantics where applicable
+3. **TensorFlow alignment**: API should align with TensorFlow's operation naming and semantics where applicable
-3. **Interface composition**: Main `Tensor` interface should embed all category interfaces for readability
+4. **Interface composition**: Main `Tensor` interface should embed all category interfaces for readability
-4. **Zero allocations**: Operations should support destination parameters to avoid unnecessary allocations
+5. **Zero allocations**: Operations should support destination parameters to avoid unnecessary allocations
+6. **Interface + Implementation**: When updating an interface, you MUST also update the corresponding `eager_tensor` implementation
-5. **Backward compatibility**: Migration should maintain existing functionality while improving structure
+7. **Backward compatibility**: Migration should maintain existing functionality while improving structure

 ## Current State Analysis